CompoNeRF: Text-guided Multi-object Compositional NeRF with Editable 3D Scene Layout: Experiments

 \subsection{Quantitative Comparison}

 In our study, we employ the CLIP score as the primary evaluation metric to assess the congruence between the generated 3D assets and the associated text prompts.
 This score, commonly used in text-to-image generation research as noted in studies~\cite{parmar2023zero,zhang2023sine,wang2023imagen}, is derived from the cosine similarity between the embeddings of the text and the image, both encoded by the CLIP model.
 For 3D assets, we project images from various views and calculate the CLIP score concerning the global text prompt, with the overall CLIP score being the average of these values.
 As detailed in \cref{tb:perclass}, our quantitative comparisons demonstrate the superior alignment of our method with the text prompt compared to the Latent-NeRF and SJC approaches in diverse scene configurations.
-Notably, in the challenging Case 5, our method shows a remarkable 54\% improvement.
+Notably, in the challenging Case 3, our method shows a remarkable 54\% improvement.
 The result of overall enhancement in multi-object scenes underscores the robustness of our global calibration strategy.
+We refer readers to our \textit{suppl.} for additional results.